dcunited001/dcunited001.github.io/_drafts/information-warfare.md

                   - i don't give a shit about what they do to me or what they say about me, because that poison-pen information is already out there.
+  - filtered content w/ 'shadowlisted' domain names or URLS in FB comments *may* be circumvented for content with 'shadowbanned' URLS by posting a facebook comment w/o it, waiting about (5 - 30) seconds and then editing the link in
+    - this takes advantage of the immutability of stream processing data. at least, the content should initially proceed through the pipeline without being tanked for containing a 'shadowlisted' domain name.
+      - post facto, the newsfeed algorithms *may* then take these URL's & etc into account, but a second event (the comment edit) now has to complicate the stream processing

 #### Spectral De/coherence